Scholarship and Student Recognition Programs

 Georgia Scholar Program

-Through the Georgia Scholar Program, the Georgia Department of Education identifies and honors high school seniors who have achieved excellence in school and community life.
-Each Georgia Scholar receives a seal for their diploma and, new this year, a graduation cord.
-Applicants should be aware that Georgia Scholar is a recognition-only program.
+Through the Georgia Scholar program, GaDOE identifies and honors high school seniors who have achieved excellence in school and community life.
+Each Georgia Scholar receives a graduation cord and an honorary diploma seal.
+Georgia Scholar is a recognition-only program.
 No scholarship funds are associated with this program.

 The 2026 Georgia Scholar Program application window is January 5 — March 1.
 Students awarded the Georgia Scholar seal and cord will be notified by the Georgia Department of Education (GaDoE).